savonet/book/language.md

 will print `5`: outside the definition of `x`, the definition of `y` one on the first line is not affected by the local redefinition.

 When we define a variable, it is generally to use its value: otherwise, why bothering defining it?
-For this reason, Liquidsoap issues a warning when an unused variable is found, since it is likely to be a bug.
+For this reason, Liquidsoap issues a warning when an _unused_ variable\index{variable!unused} is found, since it is likely to be a bug.
 For instance, on

 ```{.liquidsoap include="liq/bad/unused.liq"}
 ```